forza-dc/Ansible-Portfolio-Project/README.md

-# Project : Web Page Application (Postgresql-Nodejs-React) deployed on EC2's with Ansible and Docker
+# Project :
+Web Page Application (Postgresql-Nodejs-React) deployed on an AWS EC2 server with Ansible and Docker

 ![To Do App](To-Do-app.png)